Sunday, October 25, 2009

 In Chow: From China to Canada: Memories of Food and Family, his daughter Janice Wong tells her father's tale through heart-rending stories and traditional Chinese village recipes.

-"Chow mixes memories, photographs, documents and menus from the 1940s to evocative effect," says Georgia Strait
+"Chow mixes memories, photographs, documents and menus from the 1940s to evocative effect," says Georgia Straight

 Now, That's Good Readin'